pedrorach/frontend-nanodegree-arcade-game/README.md

 How to run the game
 -------------------

-To run the game, download all files and directories from this repository and open 'index.html' on your favorite browser.
+To run the game, download all files and directories from this repository.

+Open 'index.html' on your favorite browser.

 How to play
 -----------